Alex-Alti/ictconverter/README.md

 More doccumentation can be found on https://rdrr.io/github/zoey-rw/ICARTTr/man/ict.to.csv.html

-# To install use the following code
+# To install the package, run the following code
 ```ruby
 install.packages("devtools")
 library(devtools)